Piercing of a solitonic boson star by a black hole: Introduction

-Thus far, efforts to study dark stars have focused mostly on collisions of boson stars of similar size and mass~\cite{Palenzuela:2017kcg,Sanchis-Gual:2018oui,Sanchis-Gual:2020mzb,Evstafyeva:2022bpr}.
-However, it is possible that dark matter stars are structures with a larger scale, in which case it is important to study what happens when BHs or compact objects cross such a medium, or its effect on a tight, GW-emitting binary.
-In particular, dynamical friction, accretion and emission of dark matter will affect the dynamics of the system and a precise knowledge of the process is necessary~\cite{Cardoso:2022whc,Eda:2013gg,Macedo:2013qea,Barausse:2014tra,Hannuksela:2018izj,Cardoso:2019rou,Baumann:2019ztm,Kavanagh:2020cfn,Annulli:2020lyc,Zwick:2021dlg,Vicente:2022ivh, Cardoso:2022vpj,Cardoso:2022vpj}.
+Thus far, efforts to study dark stars have focused mostly on collisions of boson stars with similar sizes and masses~\cite{Palenzuela:2017kcg,Sanchis-Gual:2018oui,Sanchis-Gual:2020mzb,Evstafyeva:2022bpr}, but some scenarios involving larger mass ratios have also been studied~\cite{Bezares:2022obu, Siemonsen:2023hko}.
+As previously studied in~\cite{Davies:2019wgi, Cardoso:2022vpj}, it is possible that dark matter stars are structures with a larger scale, in which case it is important to study what happens when BHs or compact objects cross such a medium, or its effect on a tight, GW-emitting binary.
+In particular, dynamical friction, accretion and emission of dark matter will affect the dynamics of the system and a precise knowledge of the process is necessary~\cite{Cardoso:2022whc,Eda:2013gg,Macedo:2013qea,Barausse:2014tra,Hannuksela:2018izj,Cardoso:2019rou,Baumann:2019ztm,Kavanagh:2020cfn,Annulli:2020lyc,Zwick:2021dlg,Vicente:2022ivh, Cardoso:2022vpj}.

-Numerical relativity can yield precise results for the dynamics and GW emission details, when the length scales of different objects are similar~\cite{Palenzuela:2017kcg,Bustillo:2020syj,Bezares:2022obu,Cardoso:2014uka}.
+Numerical relativity can yield precise results for the dynamics and GW emission details, when the length scales of different objects are similar~\cite{Palenzuela:2017kcg,Bustillo:2020syj,Bezares:2022obu,Cardoso:2014uka,Siemonsen:2023hko}.
 However, situations where the length scales differ substantially are challenging, and probe the limits of current infrastructure.
 We have recently studied highly diluted mini-boson stars (without self-interactions) as a model for dark matter cores in halos, and examined the behavior of small BHs as they traverse through such large boson star structures \cite{Cardoso:2022vpj}.
 We observed dynamical friction and tidal-induced capture which led to the accretion of the entire boson star, even when it was two orders of magnitude larger than the BH itself.

 The addition of a repulsive self-interaction term introduces extra resistance to gravitational collapse and may modify drastically the relevant length scales~\cite{Lee:2017qve}.
 Moreover, the maximum mass of mini-boson stars $M_{\mathrm{max}} \approx M_{\mathrm{Planck}}^2 / \mu$ is significantly smaller than the Chandrasekhar mass $M_{\mathrm{Ch}} \approx M_{\mathrm{Planck}}^3 / \mu^2$ for bosonic particle candidates with typical masses, where $\mu$ is the mass of particle~\cite{Liebling:2012fv, Seidel:1990jh, Herdeiro:2022gzp}.
 Dark stars are anticipated to accrete mass from their surroundings, regardless of their initial mass.
 As a result of this accretion process, their mass can increase by as much as $10^7 M_{\odot}$ \cite{Freese:2017idy}.
 To extend the limit of the potential to astrophysical masses that are comparable to the Chandrasekhar mass, a self-interaction component has been incorporated into the potential to provide additional pressure to counteract gravitational collapse \cite{Mielke:1997re}.